localhostdotdev/localhostdotdev.github.io/me.md

 -----

-feel free to google "localhostdotdev" (my recent online name), i have different writing style depending on the context
+feel free to google "localhostdotdev" (my recent online name), i have different writing styles depending on the context